PraiseOgwuche/connect-four-ai/README.md

 # Connect Four AI

-An implementation of Connect Four with an AI opponent using the minimax algorithm with alpha-beta pruning.
+An implementation of Connect Four with an AI opponent using minimax algorithm with alpha-beta pruning.
 Created as a final project for AI class.

-## Project Overview

-This project implements a Connect Four game with an AI opponent that uses the minimax algorithm with alpha-beta pruning to make decisions.
-The AI evaluates the game state and chooses the best move based on a look-ahead search of possible game states.

-### Features
+## Features

 - Terminal-based user interface
-- Optional Pygame graphical interface (when run locally)
+- Optional Pygame graphical interface
 - AI opponent with three difficulty levels (Easy, Medium, Hard)
 - Performance analysis of the AI's decision-making process
 - Game statistics tracking

-## Learning Outcomes Addressed

-This project addresses the following course learning outcomes:
-- **Search (#search)**: Implementation of the minimax algorithm with alpha-beta pruning to search the game tree
-- **AI Logic (#ailogic)**: Logical evaluation of game states to determine the best move
-- **AI Coding (#aicoding)**: Implementation of AI algorithms in Python

 ## Setup